mavnn/mavnn.github.com/source/_posts/2018-03-15-routemaster-and-the-tale-of-the-globally-unique-voters.markdown

 ### What's the problem?

-RouteMaster nodes for managing the same process maintain a list of messages they are expecting to receive - and how long they're willing to wait for them.
+RouteMaster nodes for managing the same process maintain a shared list of messages they are expecting to receive - and how long they're willing to wait for them.
 This list is stored in a transactional data store.

-Approximately every seconds, the list should be scanned, and messages which have not been received before their timeout should be removed and `TimeOut` messages published to the process' time out handlers.
+Approximately every second, the list should be scanned, and messages which have not been received before their timeout should be removed and `TimeOut` messages published to the process' time out handlers.

 It turns out that this scan is the single slowest action that RouteMaster needs to take... and here we have all of the nodes carrying it out every second or so.